 Why worship God?
-For some people the answer is because it’s what they grew up with.
+For some people, the answer is that it’s what they grew up with.
 It’s just what they do.
 At the other extreme are those who refuse to worship God.
-Who say that if there really is a God and they ultimately stand before him, they will refuse to worship him.
-In their minds the God of the Bible is not worthy of worship.
+Those who say that if there really is a God and they ultimately stand before him, they will refuse to worship him.
+In their minds, the God of the Bible is not worthy of worship.
 This article will look at some reasons why we should worship God.
 And why everyone, in the end, will worship him.

 What is Worship?

 Before discussing why we should worship, it would be good to understand just what worship is.
 For many Christians, worship is what we do on Sunday morning.
 Singing a few songs, listening to a teaching, sharing communion / Eucharist, and doing whatever else is scheduled for the Sunday morning meeting time.

 But worship is so much more than that.
 And, all too often, what we call worship is not really worship at all.
 What we call worship is all too often entertainment.
 And we evaluate the effectiveness of worship by how it makes us feel.
 But worship is really about what I give.
 Not what I receive.

 Worship is bowing before my superior, in this case, God.
 True worship cost me something.
 In Romans 12:1 that cost is described as the sacrifice of self.
 When I come before God in worship, I am humbly giving myself up to his Lordship.
 Proclaiming that he is worthy.
 And exalting him in praise.

 Periodically I will encounter an atheist who will boast that, even if God does exist, he will never worship him.
 That if he ever stands before God, it will be he who judges God rather than the other way around.
 In their minds, the God of the Bible, especially the Old Testament, is a sadistic monster who is not worthy of their worship.